mantidproject/mantid/docs/source/release/v3.9.0/diffraction.rst

 Crystal Improvements
 --------------------
 :ref:`algm-FindUBUsingLatticeParameters` will now return an oriented lattice even when the number of peaks used is very low.

 :ref:`algm-FindUBUsingLatticeParameters` has a new option to fix lattice parameters.
 This will find an orientation, but without optimisation between indexed HKLs and q vectors.

 :ref:`algm-CreateGroupingWorkspace` has a new option to create one group of 4 columns of SNAP detectors and another with the remaining 2 columns.
 This grouping is used frequently in their reduction.

 :ref:`algm-IntegratePeaksMD` now removes the top 1% of the background events so that intensity spikes near the edges are removed.

-:ref:`algm-IntegrateEllipsoids` has an option, AdaptiveQMultiplier, for the radius to vary as a function of the modulus of Q. If the AdaptiveQBackground option is set to True, the background radius also changes.
+:ref:`algm-IntegrateEllipsoids` has an new option, AdaptiveQMultiplier, for the radius to vary as a function of the modulus of Q. If the AdaptiveQBackground option is set to True, the background radius also changes.
 These are the same as the adaptive options in :ref:`algm-IntegratePeaksMD`.

 Engineering Diffraction
 -----------------------